alphagov/government-service-design-manual/service-manual/making-software/apis.md

 Provide documentation for your API using examples.
 Collect how people are using your API, especially link to any open source projects for projects, wrappers and programming language libraries.
 Provide simple ways to experiment, as with [The Guardian API explorer](http://explorer.content.guardianapis.com/).

 ### Explicitly set expectations
-Be clear in Wwb pages and other documentation as to the security, availability, rate-limiting, expected responsiveness of the platform and the provenance of data, so consumers can plan their commitment to using your API.
+Be clear in the web pages and other documentation as to the security, availability, rate-limiting, expected responsiveness of the platform and the provenance of data, so consumers can plan their commitment to using your API.

 ### Be public by default
 Lower the barriers to others using your data: don't demand registration or API keys for public data.